beyond925-de/duolingo-prototype/configs/README.md

 Before submitting, make sure:

 - [ ] Company name is correct
+- [ ] Slug is lowercase, alphanumeric with hyphens only (e.g., "sparkasse-minden-luebbecke")
 - [ ] Colors are in hex format (like `#FF5733`)
 - [ ] Website URL starts with `https://`
 - [ ] At least one job is configured